github/docs/content/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/managing-requests-to-bypass-push-protection.md

 {% data reusables.secret-scanning.push-protection-delegated-bypass-intro %}

 An organization owner or repository administrator defines which roles and teams are included in a bypass list.
 Members of the bypass list can view and manage all requests for bypass privileges on the "Push protection bypass" page, located under the **Security** tab of the repository.
-For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection."
+For more information, see "[AUTOTITLE](/code-security/secret-scanning/using-advanced-secret-scanning-and-push-protection-features/delegated-bypass-for-push-protection/enabling-delegated-bypass-for-push-protection)."

 > [!NOTE] Members of the bypass list are still protected from accidentally pushing secrets to a repository.
 When a member of the bypass list attempts to push a commit containing a secret, their push is still blocked, but they can choose to bypass the block by specifying a reason for allowing the push.
 Members of the bypass list do not have to request bypass privileges from other members in order to override the block.

+### Managing requests to bypass push protection at the repository-level

+{% data reusables.repositories.navigate-to-repo %}
+{% data reusables.repositories.sidebar-security %}
+{% data reusables.repositories.bypass-requests-settings %}
+1. Select the **All statuses** dropdown menu, then click **Open** to view requests that are awaiting review.
+1. Click the request that you want to review.
+1. Review the details of the request.
+1. To allow the contributor to push the commit containing the secret, click **Approve bypass request**.
+Or, to require the contributor to remove the secret from the commit, click **Deny bypass request**.

 You can filter requests by approver (member of the bypass list), requester (contributor making the request), timeframe, and status.
 The following statuses are assigned to a request: